smdocs/tech-notes/service-mesh.md

 into an underlying platform.
 Built a platform that implements the common patterns such as service discovery, circuit breakers required by massively distributed services.

 Unfortunately, changing the networking stack to add this layer isn’t a feasible task.
 The solution found by many practitioners was to implement it as a set of proxies.
-The idea here is that a service won’t connect directly to its downstream dependencies, but instead all of the traffic will go through a small piece of software that transparently adds the desired features.
+The idea here is that a service won’t connect directly to its downstream dependencies,but instead all of the traffic will go through a small piece of software that transparently adds the desired features.

+E.g. Netflix OSS, Prana, Synapse and Nerve

+We  have recently seen a new wave of proxies that are flexible enough to adapt to different infrastructure components and preferences.
+The first widely known system on this space was Linkerd, created by Buoyant based on their engineers’ prior work on Twitter’s microservices platform.
+Soon enough, the engineering team at Lyft announced Envoy which follows a similar principle.
 ![](https://philcalcado.com/img/service-mesh/6-a.png)